ajberkley/cl-binary-store/README.md

 #### \*support-shared-list-structures\* default: NIL

-Set this to T if you have complex list structures where you share tails of lists, or have complex list circularity (tail to head circularity is fine with this NIL as we record the he) if you have no references to conses that are not the heads of lists.
+Set this to T if you have complex list structures where you share tails of lists, or have any list only circularity (circularity between lists, objects, etc in general is handled by \*track-references\*, this setting is just for conses.
 Most of the time this is fine to leave at nil.
 It's a significant performance hit if you set it to T as we have to track every cons we see.
 If you set this to T, *track-references* must be T too.

 #### \*write-magic-number\* default: NIL